hburgoyne/picard_mcp/README.md

 The system offers two main authentication approaches:

-#### 1. Direct Connect with User Context Token Flow (THIS IS WHAT WE'RE IMPLEMENTED)
+#### 1. Direct Connect with User Context Token Flow (✅ IMPLEMENTED AND WORKING)

-This simplified approach allows users to authenticate only once with the Django client, avoiding the need for separate MCP server authentication:
+This simplified approach allows users to authenticate only once with the Django client, avoiding the need for separate MCP server authentication. **This is the current working implementation**:

 1. **Client Registration**:
    - The Django client registers with the MCP server using the `/api/admin/clients/register` endpoint